mpbarbosa/mpb_scripts/src/system_update/README.md

 Each module handles one package manager or category of functionality.

 ### Open/Closed Principle
-Easy to extend with new package managers by adding files to `upgrade_snippets/` without modifying existing code.
+Easy to extend with new package managers without modifying existing code.

 ### Dependency Inversion
 Main script depends on abstractions (sourced modules), not concrete implementations.